anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 crimes_year:INTEGER,crimes_count:NUMERIC
 ```

 #### 5.b.2.
 Run the PySpark code below to persist the crimes count by year to BigQuery
-Edit the reference to the table in the code below with your table with project and dataset prefix and run-
+Edit the reference to the (a) table in the code below with your table with project and dataset prefix, and the storage stage bucket with yours and run-

 ```
-from pyspark.sql import SparkSession
+from pyspark.sql import SparkSession,DataFrameWriter

 spark = SparkSession.builder \
   .appName('Chicago Crimes Analysis')\
   .getOrCreate()

+# Storage bucket for BigQuery connector to stage before persisting to BigQuery
+spark.conf.set('temporaryGcsBucket', "vajra-bigspark-481704770619-stage")

 # Read data from BigQuery
 baseDF = spark.read \